Flameish/Novel-Grabber/README.md

    <b>Edit metadata</b>(pen icon) lets you edit Title, Author, Tags, Description and Cover image of the novel.

    <b>Edit blacklisted tags</b>(block icon) enables you to remove specific content from a chapter by css selector.
 (See Manual step 3 for more info)<br>

+   You can add, remove and rearrange chapters manually via the Chapter Order window

    ![alt text](https://i.imgur.com/wRVsHx8.png)